harryganz/harryganz.github.io/_posts/2025-10-31-surface-linux.md

 The solution, at least for me, was to install some flavor of Linux on a Surface Pro and to run Waydroid on it, allowing me to install Android applications.
-Linux offers a huge variety of desktop environments and extensions which I can use to customize how I interact with the operating system, and Waydroid means that I can install and use purpose built mobile applications that are meant to be interacted with on a tablet.
+Linux offers a huge variety of desktop environments and extensions which I can use to customize how I interact with the operating system, and Waydroid means that I can install and use purpose built mobile applications that are designed to be interacted with on a tablet.

 The Surface Pro series 1 go 9 all used Intel based processors and the [Linux Surface](https://github.com/Linux-surface/Linux-surface) project includes kernel extensions for getting all the Surface hardware to work with Linux, including the touch screen,